Freelancers Vs. Video Editing Companies - Which Is Better for Outsourcing Video Editing?

 When it comes to editing quality, there are certainly amazing freelance video editors out there.
 Plus, they could even be specialists in your niche and platform – as YouTube video editors, for instance.

 However, finding those people can be a major challenge.
-You will probably have to advertise on several job boards, get personal recommendations from colleagues, or comb through LinkedIn to find suitable candidates.
+You will probably have to advertise on several job boards, get personal recommendations from your network, or comb through LinkedIn to find suitable candidates.
+Essentially, you’ll need to go where the pros themselves look for video editing jobs.

 Customer Service: How well do you work together?